Skip to content

 } else {

-// When not touched, make sure both LEDs are off
+// When the sensor isn't touched, ensure both LEDs remain off

 digitalWrite(led1Pin, LOW);